searchisko/searchisko/documentation/rest-api/management/config_normalizations.md

 **configuration API id:** `normalizations`

 This configuration document contains definition of normalizations which can be performed using Searchisko 'Normalization API' `normalization` operation.
-It contains map structure where key is name of normalization (used to call it over REST API) and value is structure containing normalization definition.
+It contains JSON object structure where key is name of normalization (used to call it over REST API) and value is structure containing the normalization definition.
+Definition MUST contain these fields:

+* `description` - contains description of normalization for users.
+Is returned from "Normalization REST API" discovery method.
-For now only supported field here is `preprocessors`, which allows to define chain of [preprocessors](https://github.com/searchisko/structured-content-tools) used to perform given normalization when called over REST API.
+* `preprocessors` - contains chain of [preprocessors](https://github.com/searchisko/structured-content-tools)
+used to perform given normalization when called over REST API.

 Data passed to this preprocessor chain contain `input_id` field, which contains identifier passed over REST API to perform normalization for.